mshibanami/website/content/index/index.en.md

 apps = 'Apps'
 blog = 'Blog'

-randomtube_description = 'An iOS app that searches many cool videos on YouTube.'
+randomtube_description = 'The iOS app that lets you find many cool videos on YouTube.'
 +++